NilReboot/standup_tracker/README.md

 ## 🤝 Contributing

 This is a local application designed for individual teams.
 To customize:
-1. Modify prediction algorithms in `services/predict.py`
+1. Modify prediction algorithms in `services/predict_pl.py` or `services/plackett_luce.py`
+2. Add new features in `services/features.py`
-2. Add new analytics in `pages/3_Analytics.py`
+3. Add new analytics in `pages/3_Analytics.py`
-3. Extend the data model in `models/schema.py`
+4. Extend the data model in `models/schema.py`
-4. Add new UI pages following the existing pattern
+5. Add new UI pages following the existing pattern